Nabie/object-oriented-programming-in-R/chapters/05_operator_overloading.md

 # Operator overloading

-Overloading operators, that is, giving operators such as plus or minus new or additional functionality, is not inherently object-oriented, but since it can be thought of as adding polymorphism to functions it fits in naturally here, after we have gone through polymorphism through generic functions.
+Overloading operators, that is, giving operators such as `+` or `-` new or additional functionality, is not inherently object-oriented, but since it can be thought of as adding polymorphism to functions it fits in naturally here after we have gone through polymorphism through generic functions.

-Opinions vary in whether overloading operators is good or bad practise.
+Opinions vary on whether overloading operators is good or bad practise.
 Some languages allow it, others do not; some languages allow you to make your own infix operators but not change existing once, and some languages are just inconsistent in allowing some operator overloading for built-in objects but not for user-defined.
 One argument against overloading is the expected behaviour of operators.
 It is so ingrained in us to expect `+` to mean addition that we cannot handle if it also means string concatenation.
 This argument, of course, ignores that we have no problem with using `+` for both integer and floating point addition.
-Another, and in my opinion more valid, argument is that it is harder to remember what an operator does than what a function does, since the function name at least gives us some hint as to the function's function.
-The truth is that infix operators, when used carefully, can give us a more convenient syntax than simple function calls.
+Another argument, and in my opinion a more valid one, is that it is harder to remember what an operator does than what a function does since the function name at least gives us some hint as to the function's purpose.
+The truth is that infix operators, when carefully used, can provide us with a more convenient syntax than simple function calls.
 You probably find `2 * x + 5` easier to read than `plus(times(2, x), 5)`, and most programming languages, with Lisp dialects a noticeable except, prefer the former to the latter.
 The same goes for user-defined or user-overloaded operators.
 Using `magrittr`'s pipe operator, `%>%`, makes analysis workflows much easier to read, and `ggplot2`'s overloading of `+` makes plotting code much easier to read.

 Since, in R, you can both overload existing operators and create your own, you have to choose which is most appropriate for any given situation.
-My rule of thumb is to prefer creating new infix operators unless it feels natural to use an existing one.
-That is, of course, a terribly subjective evaluating, but some operations just feels like "addition" — I would say combining operations in `ggplot2` can be justified as such — while others don't — like pipeline operations in `magritte`.
-It is a judgment call, and you can always experiment with your code to see what comes naturally.
+My rule of thumb is to prefer new infix operators unless it feels natural to use an existing one.
+That is, of course, a terribly subjective evaluating, but some operations just seem like "addition"---I would say combining operations in `ggplot2` can be justified as such---while others don't---like pipeline operations in `magritte`.
+It is a judgment call, and you can always experiment with your code to see what you feel is most natural.

-In this chapter we will see how we can overload operators.
+In this chapter, we will see how we can overload operators.
 I will not cover how you create infix operators.
-If you are interested, I cover it in my *Functional Programming in R* book.
+If you are interested, I describe those it in my *Functional Programming in R* book.

 ## Functions and operators

 Every operation in R involves a function call.
 Control structures, subscripting, even parenthesis involve functions, and, naturally, operators involve function calls as well.
 This means that operators can be overridden.
 You can replace one implementation of `+` with another just by defining a new version of `+`.
 But you really shouldn't.
-Replacing the built-in operators with user-defined will affect all your code, seriously slow it down, and is very likely to introduce hard-to-find bugs.
+Replacing the built-in operators with user-defined will affect all your code, slow it down, and is very likely to introduce hard-to-find bugs.
 You don't have to do this to define operators for your own classes, though.
-The operators are generic and you can define specialised version of them, defining how operators should handle new classes you define.
+The operators are generic, and you can define specialised versions of them, implementing how any operator should handle new classes you define.

 To illustrate how this is done, we define a class for arithmetic modulus some number `n`.
-Here I assume that `value` is some numeric type -- in production code we would write tests for this, but in the example we just implicitly assume this -- and we use an attribute to store the number `n`.
+Here I assume that `value` is some numeric type---in production code, we would write tests for this, but in the example, we just implicitly assume this---and we use an attribute to store the number `n`.
 We then compute the value modulus `n`, set the class, and return the result.

 ```{r}
 modulus <- function(value, n) {